BloodConnection/blood-connection/README.md

 ## Contributing

-We welcome contributions from other developers to enhance PROJECT_NAME.
+We welcome contributions from other developers to enhance Blood Connection.
 To contribute to the project, please follow these guidelines:

-1. Fork the PROJECT_NAME repository and create a new branch for your feature or bug fix.
+1. Fork the Blood Connection repository and create a new branch for your feature or bug fix.
 2. Make your changes, ensuring they follow the project's coding conventions and best practices.
 3. Write unit tests to cover your code changes and ensure existing tests pass.
 4. Submit a pull request with a clear description of your changes and any relevant information.